cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_LMPREREQ

- A colon separated list of the **prereq** statements defined by all loaded *modulefiles*.
+ A colon separated list of the :mfcmd:`prereq` statements defined by all loaded *modulefiles*.
 Each element in this list starts by the name of the loaded *modulefile* declaring the pre-requirement followed by the name of all modulefiles it declares a prereq with.
 These loaded modulefiles and pre-required modulefile names are separated by the ampersand character.
-When a **prereq** statement is composed of multiple modulefiles, these modulefile names are separated by the pipe character.
+When a :mfcmd:`prereq` statement is composed of multiple modulefiles, these modulefile names are separated by the pipe character.

  This environment variable is intended for :command:`module` command internal